AdobeDocs/marketo.en/help/sky/disable-or-enable-exhausted-content-notifications.md

 <br>&nbsp;

-When people exhaust all content in a stream, Marketo can send you a notification.
+When people exhaust all content in a stream, [!DNL Marketo] can send you a notification.
 You can disable/enable the notifications based on your needs.

 1. Select your engagement program.